gantry/docs-old/Docs/wordpress/advanced/less_css.md

 1. Always edit the **.less** and not the **compiled .css** files that are output to `/css-compiled/` folder
 2. Ensure the `/less/`, `/css/`, and `/css-compiled/` directories for the template are writeable
-3. Clear the WordPress, Less, Gantry and Browser caches
+3. Clear the WordPress, Less, Gantry, and browser caches

 LESS: the Basics
 ----------------
-LESS is designed to extend CSS, so you start with the basic principles and attributes that are associated with CSS, IDs, classes and others.
+LESS is designed to extend CSS so you start with the basic principles and attributes that are associated with CSS, IDs, classes and others.
 Therefore, the format will look familiar.
-In terms of examples, the `/LESS` files will be shown first, followed by the **Compiled CSS** files which are the outputted files that appear in the `/css-compiled/` directory.
+In terms of examples, the `/LESS` files will be shown first, followed by the **Compiled CSS** files, which are the outputted files that appear in the `/css-compiled/` directory.

 Variables
 ---------
-These are standard values that can be repeated throughout your stylesheets, and thus, one line change will generate a global change, rather than having to change each instant manually.
+These are standard values that can be repeated throughout your stylesheets.
+As a result, one line change will generate a global change rather than having to change each instant manually.
 An example from the Gantry template is below:

 ~~~ .css
 //LESS